Chamonix Snowshoe Week

 Day 7 - Col Ouest de Barasson - the Italian frontier

 After our night at the monastery we will take a route through a valley leading to the Italian border and the Col Ouest de Barasson (2635m).
 A leisurely walk through the valley is accompanied by beautiful views.
 A final ascent lead us up to the pass, where we can enjoy a picnic lunch with Mont Blanc views.
-After lunch we descend back to our base in Argentière, and relax at the chalet before a final meal together to celebrate our adventure.
+After lunch we descend back to the minibus and transfer back to Chamonix for a final celebratory meal and overnight in your hotel or chalet.

 Day 8 - Departure Day